TransfiniteMeshPrimitives-TFMP-demo/TransfiniteMeshPrimitives-TFMP-demo/README.md

 TFMP is a visual authoring tool concept for constructing structured 3D geometry from predefined primitive templates and preparing Gmsh-compatible GEO descriptions for downstream meshing workflows.

+Directly writing Gmsh GEO scripts is flexible, but it can become cumbersome when structured 3D geometry must be built, edited, rearranged, and kept consistent across transfinite settings, physical groups, and entity IDs.

-Instead of editing Gmsh GEO scripts directly, TFMP focuses on template-based primitive authoring, editable UI-driven geometry construction, face-based assembly, transfinite-oriented mesh control, physical-group preparation, and consistent global ID handling before GEO export.
+TFMP shifts that workflow from manual script editing to template-based, UI-driven geometry authoring.
+It focuses on editable primitive construction, face-based assembly, transfinite mesh control, physical-group preparation, visual preview, and consistent ID organization before GEO export.

 This repository is presented as a **demo showcase** of the interface and workflow design only.